qqqq-collab/enterprise-resources/terraform-k8s-codecov/README.md

 - A postgresql v10 server configured to allow connections from your k8s cluster.
 - A redis server configured to allow connections from your k8s cluster.
 - An NFS server configured to allow connections from your k8s cluster.
+This will be used to store coverage reports.

 ## Module Parameters